Kidnapping of Shannon Matthews

 On 19 February 2008, Shannon Louise Matthews (born 9 September 1998), a nine-year-old girl, was reported missing in Dewsbury, West Yorkshire, England.
-The search for her became a major missing person police operation which was compared to the disappearance of Madeleine McCann.
+The search for her became a major missing person police operation which was compared to the disappearance of Madeleine McCann, a 3 year old child, who disappeared the year before while on holiday.
 Shannon was found alive and well on 14 March 2008 at a Batley Carr house belonging to 39-year-old Michael Donovan.
 Donovan was the uncle of Craig Meehan, the boyfriend of the kidnapped girl's mother, Karen Matthews.

 The kidnapping was planned by Matthews and Donovan to generate money from the publicity.
 Donovan—also known as Paul Drake—was to eventually "find" Shannon, take her to a police station, and claim the reward money, which would be split between Donovan and Matthews.
 Donovan was charged with kidnapping and false imprisonment.
 Matthews was charged with child neglect and perverting the course of justice on 8 April 2008.
 Their joint trial at Leeds Crown Court commenced on 11 November 2008 and concluded on 4 December with both defendants found guilty.
 They were both given eight-year prison sentences.

-Meehan was convicted of possessing child pornography which was discovered on his computer during the investigation, but had nothing to do with the kidnapping.
+Meehan was convicted of possessing child sexual abuse material which was discovered on his computer during the investigation, but had nothing to do with the kidnapping.
 On 16 April 2024, Donovan died of cancer in hospital at the age of 54.